MP2024/UWGD_2026/README.md

 # Task 7.
-PHRED quality by transitions and transversions
+PHRED Quality by Transitions and Transversions

 ## 1. Data Extraction (Bash)